The Biggest Changes to Hunting Out West: Huntin’ Fool’s 2023 Updates

-From Huntin’ Fool: As state agencies continue to modify and adapt their systems to respond to increased demand and a shortened supply of big game permits, it becomes necessary for sportsmen to stay current with the changes and potential modifications that may be just around the corner.
+From Huntin’ Fool: As state agencies continue to modify and adapt their systems to respond to increased demand and a shortened supply of big game permits, it becomes necessary for sportsmen to stay current with the changes and potential modifications.
 Non-residents continue to lose their overall quotas and prices continue to rise across many states.
 The following information will help sportsmen recognize new opportunities and modify their application strategy for this year.

 Alaska

 The biggest changes in Alaska are usually related to weather conditions or the Federal Subsistence Boards voting to close areas to sport hunting.
-The unsubstantiated closures for Dall sheep in the Central Brooks Range as well as caribou in unit 23 are still in effect and most likely will not be overturned before the fall 2023 hunting season.
+The unsubstantiated closures have been in the central Brooks Range and unit 23 for caribou.
+Stay tuned for more updates this spring as more meetings are on deck.
+The Board of Game also voted to move unit 23 caribou hunting for non-residents to a limited draw hunt beginning in 2025.

 Arizona